Minor campaigns of 1815: German Corps

-On 28 June, Lieutenant General Karl Georg Albrecht Ernst von Hake, who had been appointed to the command of the German Corps, directed the advance guard to move upon Charleville, which lies under the guns of the Fortress of Mézières, and to carry the place by storm.
-The capture was successfully made by some Hessian battalions and tended greatly to facilitate the siege of Mézières.
-Mobile columns were detached to observe the Fortresses of Montmédy, Laon, and Rheims.
-The last named place was taken by capitulation on 8 July and the garrison, amounting to 4,000 men, retired behind the Loire.
+On 28 June, Lieutenant-General Karl Georg Albrecht Ernst von Hake, who had been appointed to the command of the German Corps, directed the advance guard to move upon Charleville, which lies beneath the guns of the Fortress of Mézières, and to storm the town.
+The capture was successfully executed by Hessian battalions and greatly facilitated the siege of Mézières.
+Mobile columns were detached to observe the fortresses of Montmédy, Laon, and Rheims.
+The last-named place capitulated on 8 July, and the garrison of 4,000 men retired behind the Loire.

-Lieutenant General von Hake finding that, notwithstanding his bombardment of Mézières which he commenced on 27 June, his summons to surrender was unheeded by the commandant, General Jacques Lemoine, undertook a regular siege of the place and opened trenches on 2 August.
-On 13 August the French garrison gave up the town and retired into the citadel, which surrendered on 1 September.
+Finding that his summons to surrender was ignored by the commandant General Jacques Lemoine—notwithstanding the bombardment of Mézières commenced on 27 June—Lieutenant-General von Hake undertook a regular siege of the place, opening trenches on 2 August.
+On 13 August, the French garrison surrendered the town and retired into the citadel, which surrendered on 1 September.

-The efforts of the German Corps were now directed upon the fortress of Montmédy, around which it had succeeded in placing twelve batteries in position by 13 September.
-After an obstinate resistance, the garrison concluded a convention on 20 September by which it was to retire, with arms and baggage, behind the Loire.
-After the capture of Montmédy, the German Corps went into cantonments in the department of the Ardennes whence it returned home in the month of November.
+The efforts of the German Corps were now directed upon the fortress of Montmédy, around which it had succeeded in positioning twelve batteries by 13 September.
+After obstinate resistance, the garrison concluded a convention on 20 September by which it was to retire, with arms and baggage, behind the Loire.
+After the capture of Montmédy, the German Corps went into cantonments in the department of the Ardennes, whence it returned home in November.

 British Mediterranean contingent

-This was Great Britain's smaller military expedition.
+This was Great Britain's minor military expedition.
 It was composed of British troops from the garrison of Genoa under General Sir Hudson Lowe.
 The troops were transported and supported by the Royal Navy's Mediterranean Fleet commanded by Lord Exmouth.
 The British landed at Marseille to support a French Royalist uprising that had expelled Marshal Brune's garrison.
-The British expeditionary force landed before Marshal Brune was able advance from Toulon with reinforcements from the Armée du Var.
-The National Guard of Marseille, reinforced by 4,000 British soldiers, marines, and seamen marched out to meet this advance.
-Faced by this force Brune retreated to Toulon and then surrendered the city to the Coalition forces.
+The British expeditionary force landed before Marshal Brune was able to advance from Toulon with reinforcements from the Armée du Var.
+The National Guard of Marseille, reinforced by 4,000 British soldiers, marines, and seamen, marched out to meet this advance.
+Faced by this force, Brune retreated to Toulon and subsequently surrendered the city to the Coalition forces.